Antiholomorphic correspondences and mating I: realization theorems: Straightening members of

 \subsection{Two straightening results}

 The goal of this subsection is twofold.
-The first one is to prove a straightening result for a restricted class of pinched anti-polynomial-like maps (see Definition~\ref{pinched_poly_def}), and the second one is to establish the fact that the external classes $\mathcal{R}_d$ and $B_d$ are quaiconformally compatible.
+The first one is to prove a straightening result for a restricted class of pinched anti-polynomial-like maps (see Definition~\ref{pinched_poly_def}), and the second one is to establish the fact that the external maps $\mathcal{R}_d$ and $B_d$ are quasiconformally compatible.
 These results form the technical core of this section.